4 Bedroom Home in Brownsville - $442,900

-New Construction ARLINGTON F in River's Edge built by Chad E. Davis Construction, LLC.
+New Construction ARLINGTON F in River's Edge.
 Efficient open flr plan, Laminate flrs, wd wrapped windows on main, LR gas frplc, gourmet kitch w/solid quartz counter-tops, SS appliances, gas range, craftsman-style cabs with crown molding.
 95%-efficient GA FA furnace, A/C Ready wiring & line-set.
 HardiePlank® Full Lap siding.
 Frt Yd Landscaped w/UGS. *Vets Get Free Frig*** Pano Tour of Similar Home - Finishes/Features may differ - No Windows in Gar.
-Gallery of Similar
+Gallery of Similar **will have covered rear deck

 4 Bedroom Home in Brownsville - $442,900